Sunbird-Ed/SunbirdEd-portal/README.md

 3. **Code Formatting**
    - Ensures consistent code formatting
-   - Can be automatically fixed using `npm run lint:fix`
+   - Can be automatically fixed using `yarn lint:fix`

 4. **Testing**
    - Runs automated tests using 8 parallel shards for faster execution
    - Each shard runs a portion of the test suite
    - Tests are executed in the `src/app/client` directory
-   - Command: `npm run test:ci`
+   - Command: `yarn test:ci`

 These checks ensure consistent code style and secure dependency management.